Mission Statement of the School

 • History

-• Modern Foreign Languages (French or German)
+• Modern Foreign Languages (French and German for some students in Year 8)

 • Performing Arts (Music and Drama)